-In this lesson plan, we incorporate gardening as an ongoing tool for sanctuary education that encourages participants to continue coming back to visit, learn, participate in, and feel supported by the sanctuary community.
+In this lesson plan, we incorporate gardening as an ongoing tool for sanctuary educators to utilize to encourage participants to continue coming back to visit, learn, participate in, and feel supported by the sanctuary community.
 The ultimate goals of this lesson are to allow participants to embed themselves in a meaningful relationship with a sanctuary community and to offer them another way to feel empowered to believe they can take effective ameliorative action for farmed animals by creating a community garden that helps enrich the lives of sanctuary residents.

 As with every educational program we create, please leave room to edit, modify, and adapt the activities, questions, and materials based on your sanctuary and audience’s specific needs.
 Built-in flexibility is an important aspect of effective educational design.
 If this is a follow-up lesson to the first or second part of the early elementary-age sanctuary education program with the same group, it might be helpful to include some of the same residents in this program that the participants met in the first and/or second lesson at your sanctuary.
 That way, they already have a lot of background knowledge.
 However, it might also be meaningful to have the group make enrichment treats for residents they have not met before!
 Either way, the residents will enjoy the treats!
-Please also check out the introduction to our first Early Elementary Lesson Plan for important things to consider as you develop and implement the third Early Elementary Lesson Plan at your sanctuary (i.e. positionalities, language use, modifications for disabilities, common core learning standards, and more).
+Please also check out the introduction to our first early elementary lesson plan for important things to consider as you develop and implement the third early elementary lesson plan into your sanctuary’s programming (i.e. positionalities, language use, modifications for disabilities, common core learning standards, and more).

-Below, you will find a form to fill out to receive the lesson plan for early elementary-age children.
+Below, you will find a form to fill out to receive this lesson plan.
 This lesson plan is the third part of a multi-part sanctuary education program.
-It can be used by sanctuary educators and representatives as a stand-alone lesson or as part of a long-term program.
-The fourth and final lesson plan for early elementary-age will be released soon.
+It can be used by sanctuary educators and representatives as a stand-alone lesson or as part of a long-term program with Early Elementary Lessons One, Two, and Four.

 Download the Lesson Plan